fplonka/webgpu-bokeh/README.md

 ## Implementation

 When you upload an image, a [depth map](https://en.wikipedia.org/wiki/Depth_map) is created using the [Depth Anything v2](https://github.com/DepthAnything/Depth-Anything-V2) model.
 This model runs in the browser thanks to [transformers.js](https://github.com/huggingface/transformers.js).
-Then when you click the image, we check the depth of the clicked pixel and compute for every pixel in the image the [circle of confusion](https://en.wikipedia.org/wiki/Circle_of_confusion), i.e. a measure of how out of focus pixel is.
+Then when you click the image, we check the depth of the clicked pixel and compute for every pixel in the image the [circle of confusion](https://en.wikipedia.org/wiki/Circle_of_confusion), i.e. a measure of how out of focus the pixel is.
 This is then used to blur the image.

 For the blurring computation, I stole the techniques from [this paper](http://ivizlab.sfu.ca/papers/cgf2012.pdf) to do support different bokeh shapes (hexagon, octagon, square) efficiently.